Gachiakuta: Manga

-Written and illustrated by Kei Urana with graffiti designs by Ando Hideyoshi, the series began serialization in Kodansha's shōnen manga magazine Weekly Shōnen Magazine on February 16, 2022.
-As of November 2025, the series' individual chapters have been collected in 17 tankōbon volumes.
+Written and illustrated by Kei Urana with graffiti designs by Hideyoshi Ando, the series began serialization in Kodansha's shōnen manga magazine Weekly Shōnen Magazine on February 16, 2022.
+As of July 2026, the series' individual chapters have been collected in 19 tankōbon volumes.

 In August 2022, Urana stated an "overseas version" was in production.
 In March 2023, Kodansha USA announced that they licensed the series for English publication.